KevTiv/InventoryManagementSystem/README.md

 - implement error handling for wrong form submissions and update the state of any form error to the end-user.

 # KNOWN ISSUES
 - When the end-user input a new product, brand, inventory or update a product, brand, or update inventory.
-He/she has to manually refresh the page for the affected table to reflect the change.
+The user has to manually refresh the page for the affected table to reflect the change.
 - A cloud-based PostgreSQL database is not yet set online.